 Can Meconium Staining Affect the Baby’s Long-Term Health?

-Yes, meconium staining can affect your baby’s long-term health.
-It may lead to respiratory issues or other complications if inhaled during delivery.
-Close monitoring and prompt intervention are essential for minimizing potential risks.
+Yes, meconium staining can affect a baby’s long-term health.
+If inhaled during delivery, it may lead to respiratory problems or other complications.
+Close monitoring and prompt intervention are key to reducing those risks.

 How Is Meconium-Stained Amniotic Fluid Diagnosed During Labor?